-The Nebraska Department of Health and Human Services and the Nebraska Department of Labor (DOL) are working together to get under-employed clients on the Supplement Nutrition Assistance Program (SNAP) into jobs that pay a livable wage.
-Our combined purpose is to assist motivated individuals in improving their skills and helping them achieve the ultimate goal of self-sufficient employment based on each individual's needs.
-The info below discusses some of the key components of the program.
+The Nebraska Department of Health and Human Services (DHHS) is working to get under-employed and unemployed clients on the Supplemental Nutrition Assistance Program (SNAP) into jobs that pay a livable wage.
+Our purpose is to assist motivated individuals in improving their skills and helping them achieve the ultimate goal of self-sufficient employment based on each individual's needs.
+The information below discusses some of the key components of the program.

 Here are some of the main eligibility requirements to consider:

-After enrolling in the program, clients will have the benefit of working with both an employment specialist with DOL as well as the SNAP Next Step worker.
-The SNAP workers are dedicated, assigned workers for each client that is actively engaged in the program.
-In addition to assisting with getting better employment, they are also available to help with any questions or issues that arise with the SNAP case itself including, but not limited to, answering questions about benefits, explaining how new employment may affect their SNAP benefits and overall net gains, assisting with recertifications, and more.
+Once enrolled in the program, clients will have the benefit of working with a Workforce Coordinator from DHHS or a Third Party Partner that is providing SNAP Next Step E&T services on behalf of the agency.
+In addition to assisting with improving employment, they are available to help with any questions or issues that arise with the SNAP case itself including, but not limited to, answering questions about benefits, explaining how new employment may affect their SNAP benefits and overall net gains, and more.